evanwill/go-go-ghpages-b/content/5-dev.md

     Want to go further?
 The next steps involve getting set up to develop Jekyll sites on your own computer.
 This section walks through the necessary software and introduces the basic workflow.
 ---

+## Development Environment

-If you are excited to jump further into GitHub Pages and Jekyll you might want some additional software installed on your computer, including a text editor, Git, Ruby, and Jekyll.
+To work with Jekyll on your local machine you will need some software installed on your computer, including a text editor, Git, Ruby, and Jekyll.
-The instructions below will set up your local development environment and provide a bit of background.
+Getting everything set up can be a major hurdle, but stick with it!
+This environment will empower you to edit code, version control, manage your files, and create websites--so its pretty neat and rewarding.

 ### Text Editor

-When working with code you should have a good text editor.
+When working with code you need a good text editor.

 Word processors such as MS Word can not be used to create or edit code.
 Windows Notepad does not handle UTF-8 encoding or UNIX line endings that are standard for cross platform applications.

 For basic editing, Windows [Notepad++](https://notepad-plus-plus.org/), Mac TextEdit, or Linux Gedit are sufficient.
 However, a more complete code editor will be helpful for managing Jekyll projects.

-Open-source cross platform suggestions:
+Try one of these open source, cross platform options:

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [Atom](https://atom.io/)

+These editors will allow you to work on whole folders of files at once (i.e. your Jekyll project repository) and have built in helpers for using and visualization Git.

 ### Git